 I think you need to be consistent and very matter-of-fact with kids when it comes to doing their chores.
 Be the same way you are about car seats, bedtimes, and good manners.
 It’s just something that is daily, non-negotiable, and nothing to make a fuss about.
 Get them done quickly and well so you can move on to other things that are more fun!

 Enforcement is huge, and that is your job as a parent.
 The rule in my house is that if you don’t do a chore on the day it is given, the next day, you will do that chore PLUS a penalty chore of my choosing.
 Miss 2 chores and you get 2 penalty chores.
 It adds up fast and my kids know that there is not ever going to be any benefit to them for skipping a chore.
 That’s important because once you let them get away with it, you’ve started up a big hamster wheel of avoidance.

 Same thing for chores done poorly.
 I’ve been struggling with my teen on this one all summer long.
 Chores are done first thing in the morning before a TV, computer, or video game can be turned on.
 He has ADHD and I know once he gets sucked into something electronic, there is no going back, especially if I’m at work and can’t monitor his usage.
-However, now he has hit on a strategy of whipping through his chores to try and get to the good stuff faster – the stinker!
+However, now he has hit on a strategy of skimping on his chores to try and get to the good stuff faster – the stinker!

 The thing is, in the long run, this strategy is not going to pay off.
 Predictably, every single time, I make him go back and complete the chore properly.
 If he’s done it poorly enough, he earns an extra penalty chore as well.
 If it really gets bad over a few days, he also loses his electronics and has to miss fun activities with his friends.
 It’s taken a while, and we had a long, serious talk about it, but we’re finally coming to an understanding and I can see that he is at least trying, although he’s still got a ways to go.

 Everyone is different in how they assign chores to their kids, but I do something even more unusual (yes, of course, this is ME.
 If you’ve been reading my blog at all, you know I always put my own unique spin on things).
 I assign chores more or less permanently rather than the more usual chore rotation most families use.
 Check out my post that chores aren’t fair at my house and that’s OK.
 I think we worry far too much about making things “fair” for kids.
 My boss never cares about FAIR – he cares about DONE!